 In This Outlook

-Bloomberg U.S. Corporate High Yield Index covers the USD-denominated, non-investment grade, fixed rate, taxable corporate bond market.
-Investors cannot invest directly in an index.
-MSCI World Index captures large and mid-cap representation across 23 Developed Markets (DM) countries.
-S&P 500 Index is an unmanaged index of 500 common stocks of large U.S. companies, weighted by market capitalization.
+Bloomberg U.S. Treasury Index measures U.S. dollar-denominated, fixed-rate, nominal debt issued by the U.S. Treasury.
 Indices are unmanaged and are provided for informational purposes only.
 Investors cannot directly invest in an index.
+The MSCI EAFE Index is an equity index which captures large- and mid-cap representation across 21 Developed Markets countries around the world, excluding the U.S. and Canada.
 The Consumer Price Index (CPI) is a measure that examines the weighted average of prices of a basket of consumer goods and services, such as transportation, food, and medical care.

 The views expressed herein are those of PGIM Quantitative Solutions at the time the comments were made and may not be reflective of their current opinions and are subject to change without notice.
 This commentary is not intended as an offer or solicitation with respect to the purchase or sale of any security or other financial instrument or any investment management services.
 This commentary does not constitute investment advice and should not be used as the basis for any investment decision.
 This commentary does not purport to provide any legal, tax, or accounting advice.
 PGIM Investments LLC is a registered investment advisor with the U.S. Securities and Exchange Commission.